oracle-quickstart/oke-prerequisites/README.md

 # oke-quickstart-prerequisites
-These are instructions on how to setup an Oracle Kubernetes Engine (OKE) cluster along with a Terraform module to automate part of that process for use with the Oracle Cloud Infrastructure Quick Start examples.
+These are instructions on how to setup an Oracle Cloud Infrastructure Container Engine for Kubernetes (OKE) cluster along with a Terraform module to automate part of that process for use with the Oracle Cloud Infrastructure Quick Start examples.

 ## Prerequisites
 First off you'll need to do some pre deploy setup.
 That's all detailed [here](https://github.com/oracle/oci-quickstart-prerequisites).